Tips for Growing Veggies in Containers

 Vegetables need 6 to 8 hours of sun per day.
 For heat-loving plants, a south or southwest exposure is best.
 To keep lettuces productive in the summer, a southeastern exposure gives them light early in the day and keeps them out of the strong afternoon sun.
-Of course if your container is small enough to carry, you can move from place to place, as necessary.
+Of course if your container is small enough to carry, you can move it from place to place as necessary.

-You can buy a container that’s diminutive or you can get one that requires a forklift to move.
+You can buy a container that’s diminutive, or you can get one that requires a forklift to move.
 You can even get a railing planter with a bottom that’s configured to sit snugly on a 2×4 or 2×6 deck railing.
 Or you can simply reuse something you already have, such as a whiskey planter, garbage can, joint-compound bucket, baskets, or windowbox.
 Just make sure that it has drainage holes at or near the bottom and that it’s deep enough for what you want to grow.
 Lettuces and herbs require the least depth; tomatoes, peppers, eggplant, broccoli, and cukes the most.

 Soil selection is critical